grease-xmr/grease-scratchpad/docs/circuits.typ

 The ZKP protocols prove that the real private keys are used correctly and that if a dispute is necessary, it will succeed.

-===== MoNet: During
+===== MoNet: During Initialization

 The *MoNet* protocol is very specific on its stages and operations.
-The newer Grease protocol maintains the main stages of the MoNet protocol in general but replaces the _2P-CLRAS.SWGen()_, _2P-CLRAS.NewSW()_ and _2P-CLRAS.CVrfy()_ functions.
+The Grease protocol maintains the main stages of the MoNet protocol in general but replaces the _2P-CLRAS.JGen()_, _2P-CLRAS.SWGen()_, _2P-CLRAS.NewSW()_, _2P-CLRAS.CVrfy()_ and _2P-CLRAS.PSign()_ functions.
 These functions were base on innovative and non-standard cryptographic methods that have not gained the general acceptance of the cryptographic community.
-This may change in time, while the MoNet protocol bypasses this by the use of general accepted methods.
+This may change in time, while the MoNet protocol bypasses this by the use of generally accepted methods.

 Note that the original MoNet protocol was not completely compatible with the existing Monero protocol due to the lack of Transaction Chains features.
 Note that this compatibility flaw will change with the $"FCMP++"$ update.